ketcx/bank-marketing-classifier/README.md

 <p align="center">
   <img src="https://github.com/ketcx/bank-marketing-classifier/blob/master/data/h003.png" width=600>
 </p>
-<p>Regarding the early termination policy, an early termination policy was defined based on slack criteria and a frequency for evaluation.
+<p>Regarding the early termination policy, it was defined based on slack criteria and a frequency for evaluation.
 This early termination policy prevents experiments from running for a long time and using resources unnecessarily.
 </p>
 <p>In machine learning, a hyperparameter is a parameter whose value is used to control the learning process.</p>
 <p>